From the Sublime to the Cosmic

 Rockwell Kent (American, 1882–1971), Artist in Greenland, c.
 1935, Baltimore Museum of Art

-The quest for a spiritual awakening in icy climes attracted three artists from different cultural backgrounds – Lawren Harris, Nicholas Roerich, and Rockwell Kent.
-They painted in a representational style that also assimilated aspects of modern art: its simplification of forms, emphasis on geometry, and expansive areas of color.
-The artists loved the cool, clear northern light that sharpened the outlines of ice formations.
+During the 1930s, the quest for a spiritual awakening in icy climes attracted Lawren Harris, Nicholas Roerich, and Rockwell Kent, three artists from different cultural backgrounds.
+They painted in a representational style that also assimilated aspects of modern art: simplification of forms, emphasis on geometry, and expansive areas of color.
+These artists captured the cool northern light that sharpened the beautiful outlines of ice formations.